caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/README.md

 2. **Configure database connection**: The `profiles.yml` was created inside a `.dbt` folder in the same level as the `docker-compose.yml`.
 It defines connections to your data warehouse.
 It also uses environment variables to specify sensitive information like database credentials (which in this case is making reference to the `.env` file that is being ignored by `.gitignore`, so you should have one in the same level as the `docker-compose.yml` - as shown in the folder structure above.)
 3. **Install dbt packages**: Never forget to run `dbt deps` so that dbt can install the packages within the `packages.yml` file.
 4. **Run DBT**: Once dbt is installed and configured, you can use it to build your dbt models.
 Use the `dbt run` command to run the models against your database and apply transformations.

+### PLEASE NOTE
+For this project, there are 2 (two) profiles.yml, which are exactly the same.
+However, the docker compose was created in a simplified manner, so it mounts the `.dbt` directory specific to `dbt_1_ingestion` into the container's root user's home directory (/root/.dbt).

+Therefore, when you run `dbt debug` inside any of the two dbt project folders (`dbt_1_ingestion` or `dbt_2_transformation`), dbt will look for the `profiles.yml` within the `dbt_1_ingestion`'s `.dbt` folder.
+Sorry for this, but it was just easier.

+* Thus, make sure to always update both `profiles.yml` and keep them exactly the same.